dprint/dprint/website/config.md

 }
 ```

-Alternatively, you may specify an `--incremental` flag on the CLI:
+Alternatively, use an `--incremental` flag on the CLI:

 ```bash
 dprint fmt --incremental